Popeye: A Unified Visual-Language Model for Multi-Source Ship Detection from Remote Sensing Imagery: Introduction

-In this paper, to exploit the powerful generalization ability of LLMs for developing a universal ship detection paradigm, a novel unified visual-language model named Popeye is proposed for multi-source ship interpretation in the RS domain.
-The proposed Popeye unifies various ship detection tasks and integrates multi-source imagery including optical and SAR in a naive visual-language alignment procedure.
-Firstly, to narrow the gap between the different RS visual modalities, a novel image-to-caption labeling approach is designed to unify the various ship detection formats.
-Utilizing the proposed unified labeling paradigm, a dataset named MMShip featuring multi-modal multi-source instruction-following is constructed based on existing ship detection datasets.
-Secondly, a suitable cross-modal image interpretation method is constructed, which can leverage language as a bridge to understand images.
-Given the RS imagery is complex and to enhance visual-language alignment efficacy, a hybrid visual feature extractor is developed to refine robust multi-scale visual representation, incorporating multiple pre-trained visual backbones, including CLIP ViT-L/14~\cite{radford2021learning} and DINOv2 ViT-L/14\cite{oquab2023dinov2}.
-Then, the visual features are concatenated with language features to form the multi-modal input.
-Subsequently, begin with a frozen LLaMA\cite{touvron2023llama} model with superior resource efficiency and only insert the several Low-Rank Adaptation (LoRA)~\cite{hu2021lora} metrics into LLaMA’s higher Transformer layers for training.
-Through the aforementioned process, the language-only LLaMA is efficiently converted into a visual-language model by integrating visual information with the language instructions.
-Thirdly, a knowledge adaption paradigm for the ship domain is proposed\cite{zhang2022consecutive}, enabling the developed visual-language model to multi-source ship detection tasks.
-By continuing fine-tuning on the newly constructed MMShip dataset with the LoRA technique and the bias tuning strategy\cite{gao2023llama}, Popeye successfully generalizes from the natural scene domain to the ship RS domain and achieves the multi-source detection ability.
-In addition, Popeye is integrated with the SAM~\cite{kirillov2023segment} to extend language-guided ship segmentation capability without additional training costs. the proposed model can generate the accurate bounding boxes as the SAM prompt.
-In conclusion, the proposed visual-language model Popeye can effectively unify ship HBB detection, OBB detection, captioning as well as segmentation, thereby meeting the requirements of multi-granularity detection (see the examples in Fig. \ref{example1}).
+To equip Popeye with visual and language interactive comprehension and instruction-following capability, cross-domain joint training is proposed.
+The first training stage leverages large-scale nature scene domain data to achieve visual-language alignment and mutual understanding.
+Specifically, we begin with a frozen LLaMA\cite{touvron2023llama} model, and only insert the several Low-Rank Adaptation (LoRA)~\cite{hu2021lora} metrics into LLaMA for training.
+Through the aforementioned process, the language-only LLM is efficiently converted into a VLM.
+Following that, the instruction adaption mechanism~\cite{zhang2022consecutive} is proposed to tune on the newly constructed MMShip dataset.
+Particularly, to further stimulate the instruction-following ability of LLM, more learnable parameters are injected into the transformer layers for training, enabling the developed VLM to adapt multi-source ship instruction detection tasks.
+Through step-wise and cross-domain joint training, Popeye successfully generalizes the natural domain knowledge to the ship RS domain and achieves the multi-source detection ability.
+In addition, Popeye is integrated with the segment anything model (SAM)~\cite{kirillov2023segment} to extend language-guided ship segmentation capability without additional training costs.
+The proposed model can generate the accurate bounding boxes as the SAM prompt.
+In conclusion, the proposed VLM Popeye can effectively unify ship HBB detection, OBB detection, and segmentation, thereby meeting the requirements of multi-granularity detection.